 To prolong the life of your wing and to keep the plastic reinforcements in the best possible condition it is very important to pack the wing carefully.

-Ozone recommends to use the concertina packing method exactly as shown so that all of the cells rest alongside each other and the plastic reinforcements are not unnecessarily bent.
-Using an Ozone Saucisse or Saucisse light pack will help preserve the life of the wing and aid with the speed and ease of packing.
+We recommend to use the concertina packing method exactly as shown so that all of the cells rest alongside each other and the plastic reinforcements are not unnecessarily bent.
+It is also good practice to use the supplied inflatable folding pillow, although not absolutely necessary it does reduce the angle of the leading edge fold and helps preserve the plastic reinforcements.
+The folding pillow can be deflated and carried in your harness.
+Also, using the Ozone Saucisse pack will help preserve the life of the wing and aid with the speed and ease of packing.

 Step 1.
-Lay mushroomed wing on the ground.
+Lay the mushroomed wing on the ground or on the Saucisse pack if you are using one.
 It is best to start from the mushroomed position as this reduces the dragging of the leading edge across the ground.

 Step 2.
-Group LE reinforcements with the A tabs aligned, make sure the plastic reinforcements lay side by side.
+Group leading edge (LE) plastic reinforcements with the A tabs roughly aligned.
+Make sure the plastic reinforcements lay side by side.
+Note the glider is NOT folded in half; it is folded as a complete concertina from wing tip to wing tip.